nytimes/httptest/README.md

 ### Configurations

-A few global configurations (apply to all tests) can be specified by environment variables:
+A few global configurations (applied to all tests) can be specified by environment variables:

 - `TEST_DIRECTORY`: Local directory that contains the test definition YAML